christianromo1/christianromo1/README.md

 - Completed advanced coursework in Intrusion Detection & Security, Network Security, and Computer Forensics

 2026
-- Earned CompTIA Security+ certification and graduated from Loyola University Chicago with a B.S. in Cybersecurity and a minor in Computer Crime and Forensics
+- Completed CompTIA Security+ certification
+- Graduated from Loyola University Chicago with a B.S. in Cybersecurity and a minor in Computer Crime and Forensics

 What's Next?
 - Cisco Certified Network Associate (CCNA) — to be completed by October 2026